Hernia Mesh

 LifeCell | Strattice |

 Manufacturers that issued a recall for one or more of their hernia mesh products include Atrium Medical, Bard Davol, Ethicon/Johnson & Johnson and Covidien/Medtronic.
-If you have questions about which hernia mesh was used in your surgery, your surgeon’s office will be able to confirm that information for you.
+If you have questions about which hernia mesh was used in your surgery, contact your surgeon’s office.

 Hernia Mesh Lawsuits Filed Over Complications